Emmanuel Mudiay: Denver Nuggets (2015–2018)

 On June 25, 2015, Mudiay was selected by the Denver Nuggets with the seventh overall pick in the 2015 NBA draft.
 Mudiay played with the Nuggets in the 2015 NBA Summer League in Las Vegas, where he was named to the All-NBA Summer League second team.
 On July 31, he signed a 2-year, $6.3 million rookie scale contract with the Nuggets.
 He made his debut for the Nuggets in the team's season opener against the Houston Rockets on October 28, recording 17 points and nine assists in a 105–85 win.
 Mudiay started in all 23 games for the Nuggets to begin the season before a sprained right ankle suffered on December 11 ruled him out for 14 straight games.
 He returned to action on January 10 against the Charlotte Hornets, recording 11 points and six assists in a 95–92 win.
 On February 11, he was selected to replace injured defending champion Patrick Beverley in the NBA All-Star Weekend Skills Challenge.
 On March 10, he scored a career-high 30 points in a 116–98 win over the Phoenix Suns.
 On March 23, he recorded 27 points and 11 rebounds, and hit the game-winning 35-foot "rainbow" shot at the buzzer to give the Nuggets a 104–103 win over the Philadelphia 76ers.
 At the season's end, he earned NBA All-Rookie Second Team honors.

 On November 6, 2016, Mudiay scored 24 of his career-high-tying 30 points in the first quarter of the Nuggets' 123–107 win over the Boston Celtics.
 On January 16, 2017, he had a career-high 13 assists in a 125–112 win over the Orlando Magic.
-Mudiay made 41 starts over the first half of the 2016–17 season before being moved to the bench and dropping out of the rotation in late January.
+Mudiay made 41 starts over the first half of the 2016–17 season before being moved to the bench in favor of Jameer Nelson.

 New York Knicks (2018–2019)

-On February 8, 2018, Mudiay was acquired by the New York Knicks in exchange for Doug McDermott and a second-round pick, as part of a three-team trade with the Nuggets and the Dallas Mavericks.
+On February 8, 2018, Mudiay was acquired by the New York Knicks in exchange for Devin Harris and a second-round pick, as part of a three-team trade with the Nuggets and the Dallas Mavericks.
 In his debut for the Knicks three days later, Mudiay had 14 points and 10 assists in a 121–113 loss to the Indiana Pacers.

 Two days prior to the start of the 2018–19 season, Mudiay sprained his right ankle in practice; an injury which would sideline him for over two weeks.
 On December 14, he scored a career-high 34 points in a 126–124 overtime win over the Charlotte Hornets.
 On January 25, he was diagnosed with a left shoulder strain and was ruled out for at least two weeks.
 He returned from a 12-game absence on February 22 against the Minnesota Timberwolves.
 Mudiay missed the final two games of the season because of a sore left shoulder.